pouriatabari/kafka_cluster_init/manualInstallation.md

 ## Step-2: Create Systemd File For Handling Service

 ## Step-3: Create Topic
-1. create a Topic in one of the nodes( for example node-1(kafka-01) ):
+1. Create a Topic in one of the nodes( for example node-1(kafka-01) ):
 ```
 ./bin/kafka-topics.sh --create --topic test-01 --bootstrap-server 192.168.27.201:9091 --partitions 3 --replication-factor 2
 ```